 The small Bwdram Stream runs through the reserve, and signs of Otters (Lutra lutra) have been observed on its banks.

-The site is owned and managed by the Countryside Council for Wales (CCW).
+The site is owned and managed by Natural Resources Wales (NRW).

 From Aberaeron take the A487 towards Cardigan.
 At the Synod Inn crossroads turn left onto the A486 towards Llandysul and then almost immediately turn left again towards Talgarreg on the B4338.